Click Image to Enlarge.

 Since then, Canadian Heroes have produced a series of other cars, trucks and motorcycles that are either generic or personalized to commemorate a particular fallen.
 For example, a car was specially designed for military supporter Lise A. Charron in honour of Trooper Jack Bouthillier who, at 20 years of age, was killed in action in Afghanistan on 20 March 2009.
 As explained by the late Lise Charron (25 May 1958 - 1 July 2018): "During the year 2010, two vehicles displaying 'Canadian Heroes' logos were introduced in Southern Ontario.
 The presence of these vehicles are very much appreciated in various activities and especially for the repatriation of Canadian soldiers killed in Afghanistan.
 When Corporal Steve Martin died in Afghanistan on 18 December 2010, I had access to one of the two vehicles to attend the funeral which took place in Québec.
 When returning the vehicle, I expressed my desire to pay tribute to Jack Bouthillier with a decal on my car.
 Chris Ecklund proposed to sponsor me.
 In April 2011, the Canadian Heroes wrap on my car was finally completed with the two official languages of our country.
 In addition, it was the first vehicle of Canadian Heroes project made in honour of a Canadian soldier killed in Afghanistan.
 I am very grateful to have another way to show my support to our Canadian soldiers and their families.
 It is possible to see my car in activities for military and veterans."
 As shown in the composite photograph, Charron's Canadian Heroes Memorial Vehicle was displayed at Wreaths Across Canada's inaugural ceremony at the National Military Cemetery in Ottawa on 4 December 2011.
 In addition to displaying a photograph of Jack Bouthillier in combat uniform, we can identify the badge of his home unit, The Royal Canadian Dragoons based at Garrison Petawawa, Ontario.
 As attested by Lise Charron, all vehicle owners and volunteers associated with rolling memorials are eager to be part of local and national events that help remember and commemorate their fallen heroes.

-On this day, 22 July 2021, we celebrate eleven years since the production of the first Canadian Heroes Memorial Vehicle and commemorate the 12th anniversary of the death of Trooper Jack Bouthillier as well as three years since the passing of Lisa Charron, a staunch supporter of Canadian soldiers and their families.
+On this day, 22 July 2022, we celebrate twelve years since the production of the first Canadian Heroes Memorial Vehicle and commemorate the 13th anniversary of the death of Trooper Jack Bouthillier as well as four years since the passing of Lisa Charron, a staunch supporter of Canadian soldiers and their families.

 André M. Levesque